Perspicacity11/MakersWk7-JavascriptWebApps/contents/15_discovering_fetch.md

       `organization.avatar_url`).
 You'll have to research how we can dynamically set the HTML image's source URL with JavaScript.

+Here's the result you should get when using the page after making the changes:

 ![Fetching github data](./resources/fetch-2.gif)

 ## About the JSON format